Rejecting LLMs

 Warping time back to now.

 One of my values is to avoid distractions.
-Distractions are hard to handle, pleasing to the moment and has a high potential for damage.
-When the guard is low, the shit happens. xclip: Error: There is no owner for the PRIMARY selection
+Distractions are hard to handle, pleasing to the moment but packed with a high potential for damage.

 What I see from LLMs is convenience.

 Convenience a complex thing.
-A convenient thing generally don't requires much effort, and when you outsource even your intellectual effort, … well, I think something is wrong.
+To be convenient it generally not requires much effort, and with LLMs, we're now able to outsource even the intellectual efforts, … well, I think it might be a problem.

-I know it's not like that, and reality is often a mix of the both sides, but the second part is worse: privacy.
+Reality is often a mix of the both sides, despite the influence and biases, you can still hold control of LLM output.
+But the second part is worse: privacy.

-I am writing this because I got too much on it, started to get lazy and avoid reading the codebase in order to understand and reason.
-This is not the right way to use a tool.
+I am writing this because I entered too deep on it, started to get lazy and avoid reading the codebase in order to understand.
+It started to build me the habit to avoid reasoning.
+I had enough, this is not the right way to use a tool.

 Either Enough Teraflops or Read the Docs

 It's hard to get rid of it.
 I am telling this words after using it a lot to deliver a full refactor on a legacy React web app while learning to use the framework in a little more than 3 months at work.
-But LLM helped me, so the satisfaction wasn't as I expected.
+LLM indeed helped, but in the end, the satisfaction of finishing wasn't even as expected.

-So now, until I get the enough computation power to run a conversational LLM locally, I want to use the same strategy I use for Google, YouTube, social media and these threats for my time and privacy: Sacrifice the convenience.
+So now, until I get the enough computation power to run a conversational LLM locally, I will use the same strategy I use for Google, YouTube, social media and any kind of threat for my time and privacy: Sacrifice the convenience.

-Considering the few situations where LLM really help, and it doesn't messes the codebase (like code generation instead editing), I still rather spend some extra minutes reading documentation and learning normally as I always did: Facing frustrations, getting stuck and then relieved and proud after getting through.
+Considering the few situations where LLM really help and don't messes the codebase (like code generation instead editing), I still rather spend some extra minutes reading documentation and learning normally as I always did: Facing frustrations, getting stuck and then get relieved and proud when overcome the problem.
+This builds a solid experience and makes me more efficient to solve future problems.

 This is the process I love, and I rather should depend on no online service, so I can continue working normally without internet.